wbamberg/idl-reference/docs/nsIPromptService.md

 Puts up a dialog with up to 3 buttons and an optional, labeled checkbox.

-@param aParent
-       The parent window or null.
-@param aDialogTitle
-       Text to appear in the title of the dialog.
-@param aText
-       Text to appear in the body of the dialog.
-@param aButtonFlags
-       A combination of Button Flags.
-@param aButton0Title
-       Used when button 0 uses TITLE_IS_STRING
-@param aButton1Title
-       Used when button 1 uses TITLE_IS_STRING
-@param aButton2Title
-       Used when button 2 uses TITLE_IS_STRING
-@param aCheckMsg
-       Text to appear with the checkbox.
-Null if no checkbox.
-@param aCheckState
-       Contains the initial checked state of the checkbox when this method
-       is called and the final checked state after this method returns.

-@return index of the button pressed.

 Buttons are numbered 0 - 2.
 The implementation can decide whether the
 sequence goes from right to left or left to right.
 Button 0 is the